vkucukcakar/sptables/README.md

 ### Pre-defined IP Sets

 dtables have 4 pre-defined IP sets:
-* "whitelist"	: Manually filled whitelist to bypass connection limits by default.
+* "whitelist"	: Manually filled whitelist to bypass filters by default.
 (You should add your ssh IP address here to not lock yourself out of your server.)
+* "proxylist"	: Trusted proxylist to bypass filters for certain ports.
+(Intended to be filled manually or automatically with trusted reverse proxy / CDN IP addresses)
 * "blacklist"	: Temporary blacklist with timeout, used automatically for DDOS protection.
 * "banlist"		: Manually filled IP ban list
-* "bogonlist"	: Manually filled bogon IP list (Intended to be filled manually or automatically with bogon IP addresses)
+* "bogonlist"	: Bogon IP list (Intended to be filled manually or automatically with bogon IP addresses)

+You can use scripts like ip-list-updater (or a custom bash script) to periodically update proxylist and bogonlist.
+Please see: https://github.com/vkucukcakar/ip-list-updater

 ### Blacklist Examples